mobarakol/MICCAI-2017-Robotic-Instrument-Segmentation/README.md

 This repository contains the code to plot the bounding box from xml.
 We have annotated bounding box for the [MICCAI Surgical Instrument Segmentation Challenge 2017](https://endovissub2017-roboticinstrumentsegmentation.grand-challenge.org/) dataset for the instruments.

-The diagonal coordinates of each instruments are store in the xml inlcuding instrument class.
-An example of the xml [xml](https://github.com/mobarakol/MICCAI-2017-Robotic-Instrument-Segmentation/blob/master/instrument_dataset_1/xml/frame000.xml) structure

 <p float="center">
   <img src="instrument_dataset_1/images/frame000.jpg" width="350" />
   <img src="frame000.jpg" width="350" />
 </p>

+The diagonal coordinates of each instruments are store in the xml inlcuding instrument class.
+An example of the xml [xml](https://github.com/mobarakol/MICCAI-2017-Robotic-Instrument-Segmentation/blob/master/instrument_dataset_1/xml/frame000.xml) structure-

 ## xml structure